ericpgreen/ghr/schedule.md

 ### <a name="mod2"></a> Module 2 - Critical Appraisal

 The goal of this module is to help you become a better consumer of research.
-This means learning how to search and evaluate the literature.
+This means learning how to search and evaluate the literature and claims of causality.

 #### Learning Objectives
 <iframe width="100%" height="200" src="https://docs.google.com/spreadsheets/d/1NF8zC2prztMOHEFlFgLJR-FJvI6L6yMqrUKrc8AUEzY/pubhtml?gid=136777939&amp;single=true&amp;widget=true&amp;headers=false"></iframe>